It’s incredibly challenging to keep squirrels away from bird feeders!

 A squirrel baffle is merely a contraption that prevents squirrels (and other small mammals) from climbing up your bird feeder pole.
 Check out the spring-loaded baffle on the Squirrel Stopper pole below:

-Squirrel Stopper Pole Check Price on Amazon
+Squirrel Stopper Pole Check Today's Price

 Not only is this pole great at preventing squirrels from climbing up, but it holds up to 8 bird feeders and looks “classy” in my backyard.

 B. Squirrel-proof your existing pole by attaching baffles.

 If you like your current bird feeder pole and want to keep it, but it wasn’t designed to stop squirrels, I have great news!

 Squirrel baffles can be purchased separately (or made) and attached to your existing pole.